 Cornwall is a magnet for tourists both nationally and internationally.
 We have put together a list of our top 10 favourite things to do in Cornwall.
 From it’s independent restaurants, shops and attractions to the beautiful beaches sitting across its 300-mile coastline… Without doubt, we have the insider information for you to make the most out of your next cornish adventure.

-Firstly, from Falmouth Week’s sailing regatta to Newquay’s Boardmasters festival, there is always some unique event going on around the Cornish peninsula.
-Not to mention, next year the Tour of Britain starts in Penzance and will pass through Penryn and Falmouth.
-If you would like to stay in our Glasney Rooms for this event, please get in touch!
-Cornwall has a great programme of events shaping up for 2021 to suit all interests (this year due to the Covid-19, understandably events with large gatherings have been cancelled).
+Firstly, from Falmouth Week’s sailing regatta, to Eden Sessions to Newquay’s Boardmasters festival, there is always some unique event going on around the Cornish peninsula.
+Cornwall has a great programme of events shaping up for 2022 to suit all interests.

 Next, Cornwall is known for its rich history in mining, a popular legend says that wherever you may go in the world if you see a hole in the ground, you’ll find a Cornishman at the bottom of it.
 There are so many cultural sites across Cornwall and there is always something new to discover.
 Read more for our recommendations for museums and galleries across Cornwall.

 With Cornwall’s mild coastal climate, we are home to some of the nation’s most beautiful gardens.
 Great gardens of Cornwall dating back to the 19th century and built on the fruits of Victorian plant hunting expeditions.
 On Penryn’s 100 acre campus, we have our very own walled garden, herbaceous beds, and Italianate garden and terraces.

 7. Art, Culture and Heritage